PureStorage-OpenConnect/pure-fb-openmetrics-exporter/extra/grafana/README.md

 ## Threshold Defaults
 ### Utilization
 Grafana dashboards are configured with utilization thresholds to pro-actively highlight potential capacity issues with plenty of time to address.
-These values can be adjusted to suit your own threashold policies.
+These values can be adjusted to suit your own threshold policies.

 The utilization bar and value text will change color according to the array utilization.